-Below you will see that an overlay has been created on the page by using keyboard shortcut "C", dragging a box around the area we wish to link, and then selecting Content from the Overlay Type drop down menu at the top:
+Below you will see that an overlay has been created on the page by using keyboard shortcut "C", dragging a box around the area we wish to link to reveal the menu in the image below:

-- Delete (trash icon in the top-right) allows you to remove or copy the overlay you are working with, as well as raising and lowering.
+- Delete (trash icon in the top-right) allows you to remove the overlay you are working with, as well as raise and lower.
 This allows you to place multiple overlays without the wrong one covering or hiding.

 - Source File is where you will pick the file that you have uploaded to the digital publication from the Manage Files section.
 The alternative is to Stream a file in, such as a YouTube video or remotely hosted content by using the overlay type "URL Content Overlay" listed on the top toolbar.

 - Options that allows you to do such things as maintain the aspect ratio of the content, automatically play when viewed, and embed when saving the offline version are available if you use overlay types Video, Image and Audio Content Overlays also located on the top toolbar.

 The above sections are a brief overview and we thoroughly recommend experimenting with the various overlay types and options for each overlay to familiarise yourself with the system and get the best from your content.

 To stream content, select the URL Content Overlay tool from the toolbar (cloud and play button icon), draw out your overlay box as usual and in the Source URL section of the menu that appears simply place the URL of the content into the URL field.
 Note - you will need a direct line to the content and not a redirect.

 Sometimes there simply is not enough space on a page for extra multimedia content or publishers prefer to keep the content hidden until triggered by the user.
 In this instance, we can easily use the Overlay Editor to have a button or area trigger the visibility of your multimedia onto the page.